Skip to content

 Caffeine

 White teas contain less caffeine than green and black teas.
 Two primary things can change the caffeine content of tea.
-First, it is the concentration of buds opposed to young leaves.
+First, it is the concentration of buds as opposed to young leaves.
 Young leaves tend to have more caffeine than buds.
 Second, more extended periods of oxidation will increase caffeine.
 White teas generally balance energy and relaxation and can be consumed almost any time of the day.

 Also, it's important to remember that caffeine content can vary based on brewing time, water temperature, and tea quality.